imiled/TechnicalAnalysisLearningwithResnet/README.md

-# Market Prediction using Resnet and a dataset of Stock graph
 # TFM Introduction Deep Learning Tools For Finance
-## Application : Automated Technical analysis using Resnet Neural Network
+## Application : Automated Financial Technical analysis using Resnet Neural Network

 I focused in this project to apply a Transfert learning methodology of CNN to an image of the sp500 technical graph as an image.